What Is Electronic Waste?

 • Reuse by donating or selling functional equipment.

-• Recycle any products that cannot be used again (even when repaired).
+• Recycle any products that cannot be used again (even when repaired) through certified electronic recyclers.

-To properly dispose of your e-waste, certified hazardous waste companies that specialize in e-waste will manage the recycling of your electronics.
+To properly dispose of your e-waste, certified hazardous waste companies that specialize in electronic waste disposal will help manage the recycling of your electronics.

 Certified technicians not only know the legal regulations you must follow but have expert knowledge in the different handling procedures for different electrical units.